EvilGeek/tamtam.py/readme.rst

 =========================

 - Don't use webhooks. tamtam.py provides fantastically easy-to-use webhooks with no additional headaches, but also provides polling.
 You can use webhooks if you have special-cases.
 Cases like when you want to server multiple bots and etc. But for single bot(even high-loaded) you can use polling
 - Avoid using low-level methods.
-If you are not super-smart and care consequences DO NOT use low-level methods. tamtam.py provides pretty enough user-friendly functions
+If you are not super-smart and care about consequences DO NOT use low-level methods. tamtam.py provides pretty enough user-friendly functions
 - Don't use shitty libraries written with no love
 - async/await syntax is easy.
 Asynchronous python won't bite you(if you code correctly)